 Every time I introduce myself as a lawyer, I would be asked, “so what’s your area of expertise?”
 My simplified answer would be, “foreign-related business matters in China.”
 If they ask for more detail, I would tell them that my team and I provide consultancy to foreign investors and help resolve any disputes they may have within the jurisdiction of China.
-And if they keep asking, I would ask them if they are familiar with McKinsey — I work like a consultant from McKinsey.
+And if they keep asking, I would just tell them that I work like a consultant from McKinsey.

-I spend most of my working time writing attorney reports, sending/replying to emails, and communicating with relevant parties on the phone.
+I spend most of my working time writing attorney reports, sending/replying to emails, and communicating with relevant parties on the phone or online instant-messaging.
 Since most of my clients reside outside of China, I seldom need to meet them in person.
 When necessary, we get on a Skype conference call.

 Client-Attorney Relationship Establishment

 Here’s an example of a typical case.
 Last week I went to meet an European client who has been importing electronic goods from China and intends to build a factory by forming a joint venture with a Chinese business partner.
 He needs a lawyer’s help to negotiate his company’s shares, form the joint venture, provide legal support and supervise the early stage operations of the company.

 I reminded him that during this process, some of the work involved would normally not be considered a lawyer’s work (for example, hiring and forming a management team) and asked if he would mind to paying us our standard consulting rate for those tasks.
 He said he was aware that we would be more expensive than most agencies that help foreigners form local businesses, but he understands that those agencies would not be able to provide the legal support that the joint venture may need in the near future.